AsmCord/AzureSignTool/README.md

 * `--azure-key-vault-client-id` [short: `-kvi`, required: possibly]: This is the client ID used to authenticate to Azure, which will be used to generate an access token.
 This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option.
-If this parameter is supplied, `--azure-key-vault-client-secret` and `--azure-key-vault-tenant-id` must be supplied as well.
+If this parameter is supplied, the parameter `--azure-key-vault-tenant-id` is required.
+Additionally, either the parameter `--azure-key-vault-client-secret`, `--azure-key-vault-client-auth-certificate` or `--azure-key-vault-client-auth-certificate-machine` is required.

 * `--azure-key-vault-client-secret` [short: `-kvs`, required: possibly]: This is the client secret used to authenticate to Azure, which will be used to generate an access token.
-This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option or when using managed identities with `--azure-key-vault-managed-identity`.
-If this parameter is supplied, `--azure-key-vault-client-id` and `--azure-key-vault-tenant-id` must be supplied as well.
+This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option, when using managed identities with `--azure-key-vault-managed-identity` or when a client authentication certificate is used either with `--azure-key-vault-client-auth-certificate` or `--azure-key-vault-client-auth-certificate-machine`.
+	If this parameter is supplied, `--azure-key-vault-client-id` and `--azure-key-vault-tenant-id` must be supplied as well and neither `--azure-key-vault-client-auth-certificate` nor `--azure-key-vault-client-auth-certificate-machine` must be used.

-* `--azure-key-vault-client-auth-certificate` [short: `-kvac`, required: possibly]: This is the client secret used to authenticate to
+* `--azure-key-vault-client-auth-certificate` [short: `-kvac`, required: possibly]: This is the client certificate thumbprint of the certificate in the current user store to be used to authenticate to
+	Azure, which will then be used to generate an access token.
+This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option, when using managed identities with `--azure-key-vault-managed-identity` or when a client secret is used instead with `--azure-key-vault-client-secret`.
+    If this parameter is supplied, `--azure-key-vault-client-id` and `--azure-key-vault-tenant-id` must be supplied as well and neither `--azure-key-vault-client-secret` nor `--azure-key-vault-client-auth-certificate-machine` must be used.
+    </br>Instead of using a secret, a certificate is required to be installed in the key store of the current user executing the AzureSignTool and the public key must be known in the
+    Azure Key Vault.
+The Thumbprint of the certificate is used here to identify the client certificate.
+	This option allows to control which user can sign and use the codesigning certificate without the knowledge of the secret in the build pipeline.

+* `--azure-key-vault-client-auth-certificate-machine` [short: `-kvacm`, required: possibly]: This is the client certificate thumbprint of the certificate in the local machine store to be used to authenticate to
-	Azure, which will be used to generate an access token.
-This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option or when using managed identities with `--azure-key-vault-managed-identity`.
+	Azure, which will then be used to generate an access token.
+This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option, when using managed identities with `--azure-key-vault-managed-identity` or when a client secret is used instead with `--azure-key-vault-client-secret`.
-    If this parameter is supplied, `--azure-key-vault-client-id` and `--azure-key-vault-tenant-id` must be supplied as well and `--azure-key-vault-client-secret` must not be used.
+    If this parameter is supplied, `--azure-key-vault-client-id` and `--azure-key-vault-tenant-id` must be supplied as well and neither `--azure-key-vault-client-secret` nor `--azure-key-vault-client-auth-certificate` must be used.
-    Instead of using a secret a certificate is reuqired installed on the build machine executing the AzureSignTool and the public key must be known in the
+    </br>Instead of using a secret, a certificate is required to be installed in the key store of the machine executing the AzureSignTool and the public key must be known in the
-    Azure Key Valut.
-The Thumbprint of the certificate is used here.
+    Azure Key Vault.
+The Thumbprint of the certificate is used here to identify the client certificate.
-    This options allows more control which computer can sign and use the codesigning certificate, because it does not depend on the knowledge of the secret in the build pipeline.
+	This option allows to control which computer can sign and use the codesigning certificate without the knowledge of the secret in the build pipeline.

 * `--azure-key-vault-tenant-id` [short: `-kvt`, required: possibly]: This is the tenant id used to authenticate to Azure, which will be used to generate an access token.
 This parameter is not required if an access token is supplied directly with the `--azure-key-vault-accesstoken` option or when using managed identities with `--azure-key-vault-managed-identity`.
-If this parameter is supplied, `--azure-key-vault-client-id` and `--azure-key-vault-client-secret` must be supplied as well.
+	If this parameter is supplied the parameter `--azure-key-vault-client-id` is required.
+Additionally, either the parameter `--azure-key-vault-client-secret` or `--azure-key-vault-client-auth-certificate` is required.

 * `--azure-key-vault-certificate` [short: `-kvc`, required: yes]: The name of the certificate used to perform the signing operation.

 * `--azure-key-vault-accesstoken` [short: `-kva`, required: possibly]: An access token used to authenticate to Azure.
-This can be used instead of the `--azure-key-vault-managed-identity`, `--azure-key-vault-client-id` and `--azure-key-vault-client-secret` options.
+This can be used instead of the `--azure-key-vault-managed-identity`, `--azure-key-vault-client-id`,  `--azure-key-vault-client-secret` and `--azure-key-vault-client-auth-certificate` options.
 This is useful if AzureSignTool is being used as part of another program that is already authenticated and has an access token to Azure.

 * `--azure-key-vault-managed-identity` [short: `-kvm`, required: possibly]: Use the ambiant Managed Identity to authenticate to Azure.
-This can be used instead of the `--azure-key-vault-accesstoken`, `--azure-key-vault-client-id` and `--azure-key-vault-client-secret` options.
+This can be used instead of the `--azure-key-vault-accesstoken`, `--azure-key-vault-client-id`, `--azure-key-vault-client-secret` and `--azure-key-vault-client-auth-certificate` options.
 This is useful if AzureSignTool is being used on a VM/service/CLI that is configured for managed identities to Azure.